dbroemmel/howfairis/README.rst

 3. self-hosted GitLab instances

 Self-hosted GitLab instances will rely on the required features being supported, expect errors if this is not the case.
-The instance needs to be supplied as command line option.

 Docker
 ---------------